headforwards-spd/headforwards-website/src/pages/info-pages/create-effective-teams.md

     isTwoColumns: true
     type: image-copy-component
     title: 'High-performing teams, high-quality software'
+    content:
+      - type: markdown
         text: >-
           There can be a lot of difficult conversations during software development;
           which route to go down, which technique to use, or even which skills are needed on the team.

           But when there’s a strong bond between the individual team members and the client, finding the right solution becomes easier.
-    image: ''
   - quote: >-
       It’s important everyone is trusted equally in our teams.
 The right mix of experiences and skills can generate some really exciting ideas and it